French

 GCSE French continues to build on what you have learned at KS3.
 You will continue to develop your listening, reading, speaking, writing and translation skills so that you can communicate more fluently and effectively.
 You will develop your ability to speak spontaneously, understand authentic texts including literary texts, translated into French and English and apply new language and structures independently.

-The following topics are studied:
+The six following thematic contexts are studied:

 Assessment Details